AGDevX/Owl/README.md

 -   When signing out, return the user to the page they were on if it isn't a secure page

--   PWA

--   Handling icon/image/logo sizes and purposes

--   Fix ESLint
+-   Switch to using eslint.config.js when the ESLint extension better supports it